Perfect North Slopes

 Perfect North Slopes is an alpine ski area in Lawrenceburg, IN.
 Officially outside the city limits, it is one of only two skiing areas in Indiana.
 It consists of seven carpet lifts and five chairlifts, as well as two tubing carpets.
-The area has 23 trails, ranging from five beginner level to one expert, and includes two terrain parks.
+The area has 23 trails, ranging from five beginner level to one expert, and includes three terrain parks.

 Resort history

 Perfect North Slopes was formed by the Perfect family and others in 1980 on the land of their 200-acre farm.
 Initially funded by the sale of cattle by Clyde & Ella Mae Perfect, it began with two handle tows and a rope tow on two ski runs on the "big" hill, as well as two rope tows on the bunny slope.
 In 1984, a chair was added where the "big" rope tow was, and another chair was added in 1985.
 In 1987, Perfect North installed a third chairlift, which added one blue square and two black diamond ski runs.
 Eventually, they added two more chairs, which opened up 4 new ski runs.

-In 1989, Perfect north permitted snowboarding but bad attitudes and rude manners caused a decade-long ban lasting until 2002.
+In 1989, Perfect North permitted snowboarding but bad attitudes and rude manners caused a decade-long ban lasting until 2002.
 This meant that they were very late compared to other American locations in allowing snowboarders.
 Three American ski areas, however, still prohibit snowboarders today.

 In 2006, an avalanche occurred on Center stage.
 It was found to be extremely unusual as the event unfolded in the Midwest United States, with entirely artificial snow, and slid on bare ground.
 Images show that the lift towers were tilted from the damage.
 Due to high levels of heat causing melting, a large and heavy snow/ice sheet broke off on the steepest section hitting the supports.

 On November 20, 2019, Perfect North purchased the land and assets of Timberline Four Seasons Resort in a Philadelphia bankruptcy court for $2,200,000.
 The Timberline resort is on the eastern slope of the Canaan Valley near Davis, West Virginia.
 Timberline, and the nearby Cannan Valley Ski Resort, receives outsized amounts of snow in contrast to the surrounding areas.
 Timberline had fallen into disrepair over the previous several years, suffering sporadic broken lifts and other infrastructure problems.
 A new management team revitalized the operation for the 2020–2021 ski season.